 It came to a confrontation in October 1521 when Zhu Houcong's mother arrived from Zhongxiang to a city just outside Beijing.
 Here she learned that she would be received with rituals appropriate for a princess and not an empress dowager.
 She therefore decided to return home.
 When Zhu Houcong learned this he expressed his intention to abdicate and return to Zhongxiang with his mother.

-The grand secretaries finally compromised and bestowed imperial titles to Zhu Houcong's father, mother and grandmother under the seal of the Empress Dowager.
+Being at odds with most of the Ming court, the grand secretaries finally accepted a limited compromise and bestowed imperial titles to Zhu Houcong's father, mother and grandmother under the seal of the Empress Dowager.
 The emperor's mother now entered the capital as an empress dowager.

-A fire in February 1522 aided the grand secretaries in having the emperor temporarily suspend his family's imperial status; it all came to a final clash on 14 August 1524 when hundreds of court officials demonstrated against the emperor's edict to irrevocably reinstate his family's imperial status.
+A fire in February 1522 aided the grand secretaries in having the emperor temporarily suspend his family's imperial status.
+The procrastination came to a final conclusion on 14 August 1524 when hundreds of court officials demonstrated against the emperor's edict to irrevocably reinstate his family's imperial status.
 The demonstrators were thrown in prison, many were beaten, some died and the rest were dismissed from their posts.
 The emperor's edict stood.

 Zhu Houcong was the only Ming emperor who believed in Daoism and huge sums were spent on Daoist temples and in finding the elixir of eternal life.
 To no avail however as he died aged 60 in 1566 -from poisoning!

-Although he shunned state affairs he at least appointed able ministers in the first part of his reign giving China the stability she needed.
+Although he shunned state affairs, he at least appointed able ministers in the first part of his reign giving China the stability she badly needed.